Film has been at the center of Basilica Hudson’s programming since its founding.

-Basilica Screening Series is a long-standing film program, now in its eighth year, committed to presenting an array of works from new and repertory narrative features, documentaries, experimental films, to video and media art, often with filmmakers and special guests in attendance for a discussion following the screenings.
+The Basilica Screening Series (launched at our founding in 2010) has presented an array of works, from new and repertory narrative features, documentaries, experimental films, to video and media art, often with filmmakers and special guests in attendance for a discussion following the screenings.

 FILM + MEDIA PARTNERS

 Cinema Conservancy, a program of Artists Public Domain

 New York International Children’s Film Festival

 Image credit: Dark Star exhibition at Basilica Hudson